furfurylic/commata/CommataPrimer.md

 `stored_value`objects) each of which represents its corresponding field value, this sample codes can be faster and optimal.)

-`parse_csv` depletes text handler objects passed to it; in other words, it leaves them in their moved-from states.
-If your text handler objects has states and you want to access their not-moved-from states after parsing, you can pass them wrapping by `std::ref`.
+`parse_csv` depletes table handler objects passed to it; in other words, it leaves them in their moved-from states.
+If your table handler objects has states and you want to access their not-moved-from states after parsing, you can pass them wrapping by `std::ref`.